tensorflow/models/official/boosted_trees/README.md

 Model parameters can be adjusted by flags, like `--n_trees`, `--max_depth`, `--learning_rate` and so on.
 Check out the code for details.

-The final accuacy will be around 74% and loss will be around 0.516 over the eval set, when trained with the default parameters.
+The final accuracy will be around 74% and loss will be around 0.516 over the eval set, when trained with the default parameters.

 By default, the first 1 million examples among 11 millions are used for training, and the last 1 million examples are used for evaluation.
 The training/evaluation data can be selected as index ranges by flags `--train_start`, `--train_count`, `--eval_start`, `--eval_count`, etc.